memopussle/to-do-list-react/README.md

 # To Do List - React

-- This is an assignment from Altcademy that consumes !(ATDAPI)[https://altcademy-to-do-list-api.herokuapp.com/]
+- This is an assignment from Altcademy that consumes ATDAPI.

 => link to the app: https://cute-douhua-78e1a1.netlify.app/